ucmo-cs/GitWorkshop/Workshop.md

 ```

 # 2. Configuration
-Get help on configuration
+Get help on configuration.
+It will open in a browser window.
 ```
 $ git help config                 # See FILES section
 ```
-Show the current configuration for all projects, which is done by using the --global option.
+Show the current configuration for all projects, which is done by using
+the --global option.
-Without the global option, you will be changing options for the current git repo only.
+Without the global option, you will be changing options for the current
+git repo only.
 ```
 $ git config --global --list      # ~/.gitconfig
 ```